 - Other duties as needed, as a force multiplier for UKPD.

-Training is held once annually, typically in the fall semester, for five weeks in The 90 and ends with a mock disaster exercise.
+Training is held once annually, typically in the fall semester, for five weeks at UK's Emergency Operation Center and ends with a mock disaster exercise.
 Volunteers must attend all five sessions in order to receive the required hours of instruction required by FEMA.

 Class size is limited and enrollment is on a first come-first served basis.
-The training is free and open to regular full time UK faculty and staff.
+The training is free and open to regular full time UK faculty and staff only.
+Click here to register.

 Prospective UK faculty and staff participants are expected to obtain approval from their supervisor and submit to an electronic background check.
 Refresher trainings on a variety of topics are planned each year for UK C-CERT members along with opportunities to utilize these skills in responding to campus events or emergencies.